rooklift/dubnium/README.md

 Basically-working alternate *engine* (not bot) for [Halite 3](https://github.com/HaliteChallenge/Halite-III).

 Dubnium has its own mapgen.
-The seeds are within a hair of being compatible with Official, but the generated maps tend to have slight differences in halite values (i.e. the value might be out by 1).
+The seeds should be compatible with Official (please report any discrepancies you see).

 If you want to you can also load the map from a (decompressed, plain-JSON) replay: